natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/N.C.223.3.md

 '''Cons:'''
 * Huge size with lack of armour made the plane easy to spot and were prone to pilot snipes
 * Low overall top speed, manoeuvrability stiffens at high speeds
-* While the plane can do some sharp turns, in doing so will bleed a considerable amount of energy, especially with vertical manovers
+* While the plane can do some sharp turns, in doing so will bleed a considerable amount of energy, especially with vertical manoeuvres
 * Poor frontal defensive firepower, highly vulnerable in head-on engagements
 * Low ammunition count for the 20 mm turrets, with very long reload time
 * Several blind spots around the plane's defense, especially the tail and vertical positions